Skip to main content

 What is DevOps?

-The DevOps concept was created by Andrew Clay and Patrick Debois in 2008.
-The DevOps movement began in 2007 and 2008 when software development and IT operations teams raised concerns about what they discovered as a terminal degree of dysfunction in the industry.
+Andrew Clay and Patrick Debois created the DevOps concept in 2008.
+The movement began in 2007 and 2008 when software development and IT operations teams raised concerns about what they discovered as a terminal degree of dysfunction in the industry.

 DevOps services involve tools, processes, and cultural philosophy that improve work through implementing lean practices and agile in a system-oriented model.
 It is a model for software development.
 Developers were responsible for building and coding the required functionality in SDLC.
 It integrates practices and concepts related to software development and delivery.
 DevOps solutions allow enhanced customer satisfaction and reliable service delivery through collaboration and communication between cross-functional teams.

 DevOps services are no longer a new methodology.
-Instead, it became the most sought-after process for software development.
+Instead, they have become the most sought-after process for software development.
 By striking a balance between the developer and operations teams, the DevOps principles have paved the way for better and faster software delivery.
 This has made SDLCs more reliable and effective, able to handle any user request, market demand, or technological challenge.

 Explore DevOps Consulting Services